 To be successful in the role you will possess strong leadership skills and experience in leading and managing academic teams in a collegiate environment to deliver strategic objectives.
 You will bring with you a well-developed understanding of budget management, quality management, and good governance.

-Mandatory PhD or demonstrated equivalence, combined with knowledge and achievements that meet the professorial criteria.
+Mandatory A PhD combined with knowledge and achievements that meet the professorial criteria.

 A Working with Children check is required for this role.